-Professor Kenny's principal area of research and teaching is the history of American immigration, labor, and global migration.
-He has written several books on these subjects.
+Professor Kenny's principal area of research and teaching is the history of American immigration.
+He has published several books in this field.
 Making Sense of the Molly Maguires examines how traditions of Irish agrarian protest were translated into an American industrial setting.
 The American Irish: A History offers a survey of the field since 1700.
 Peaceable Kingdom Lost analyzes the unraveling of William Penn’s vision of harmonious co-existence for Native Americans and European colonists.
 Kenny’s most recent book, Diaspora: A Very Short introduction, examines the origins, meaning, and utility of a central concept in the study of migration, with particular reference to Jewish, African, Irish, and Asian history.
-He is currently researching the intersection of immigration history with slavery from the American Revolution through Reconstruction.
+He served as contributing editor of Ireland and the British Empire and he has published numerous articles and chapters on Irish global migration.
+His current research examines the intersection of American immigration history with slavery from the Revolution through Reconstruction.

 Diaspora: A Very Short Introduction (2013).